 What level of proficiency must you develop with respect to each of the topics to pass the exam?
 You should work toward a minimum correct rate on the multiple-choice questions of 80%.
-Working towards these correct rates or higher ones for Financial Accounting and Reporting will allow for a margin.
+Working toward a correct rate of 80% or higher will give you a margin.

-Warning: Disproportional study time devoted to multiple-choice (relative to simulations) can be disastrous on the exam.
+Warning: Disproportional study time devoted to multiple-choice (relative to task-based simulations) can be disastrous on the exam.
 You should work a substantial number of simulation problems under exam conditions, even though multiple-choice questions are easier to work and are used to gauge your proficiency.
 The authors believe that practicing simulation problems will also improve your proficiency on the multiple-choice questions.